sws2apps/sws2apps-docs/organized/docs/how-to-use/congregation/invite-persons.md

 ## Well done!

 That's the basics of inviting brothers and sisters to your congregation on Organized app.
-To learn more about managing the users, their roles and rights, please see the [Manage access to Organized](./manage-access) guide.
+To learn more about adding the users, managing their roles and rights, please see the [User accounts](./manage-access) page guide.